ahamlinman/xt/README.md

 ### Automatic Format Detection

-When the input format is not specified with the `-f` flag, xt will detect it automatically via file extension, or in the worst case by slurping all input into memory and trying different parsers until one works.
+When the input format is not specified with the `-f` flag, xt will detect it automatically via file extension, or by trying different parsers on the input.

 ### Multi-Document Support and Streaming